 My last point, watch a radiologist or cardiologist, they perform their ultrasound examinations the same way every time.
-Global FAST is also the same way every time.
-Asking questions and going and looking counters “standardized formats” and by acknowledging these 3 formats – complete abdominal ultrasound, complete echocardiography, Global FAST® – then systems or regions are not missed.
-Picking and choosing what is imaged (ask the question and go look) by point-of-care ultrasound violates this major principle.
-We don’t approach radiography in this manner either.
+Global FAST® is also performed the same way every time.
+Asking “questions and going and looking (selective imaging)” counters “standardized formats” and by acknowledging these 3 formats – 1) complete detailed abdominal ultrasound, 2) complete detailed echocardiography, and 3) Global FAST® – then systems or regions are not missed.
+“Picking and choosing (selective imaging)” what is imaged (“asking the question and then going and looking”) by point-of-care ultrasound violates this major principle.
+We don’t approach radiography (nor physical exams as already mentioned) in this manner either.

 Our Goal-directed Templates (“GDTs”) may look busy and intimidating but after taking our courses, you will see that these “GDTs” are really easy to complete quickly by checking the boxes.
 The GDTs entries will make sense!